bazelbuild/bazel/site/docs/skylark/rules.md

 ```

 In this example, every target of type `metal_binary` will have an implicit
-dependency on the target `//tools:metalc`.
-This allows the rule implementation
+dependency on the compiler `//tools:metalc`.
+This allows `metal_binary`'s
-to generate actions that invoke the compiler, without requiring users to know
+implementation function to generate actions that invoke the compiler, even
+though the user did not pass its label as an input.
+Since `_compiler` is a
+private attribute, we know for sure that `ctx.attr._compiler` will always point
+to `//tools:metalc` in all targets of this rule type.
+Alternatively, we could
+have named the attribute `compiler` without the underscore and kept the default
+value.
+This lets users substitute a different compiler if necessary, but
-and specify the compiler's label.
+requires no awareness of the compiler's label otherwise.

 ## Implementation function